vinayak654321/-Heart-Disease-Predictor-/README.md

 The Disease Detector is a machine learning project designed to predict diseases based on patient health data.
 The model is trained using classification techniques to analyze symptoms/medical attributes and provide predictions that can assist in healthcare diagnostics.

-This project is implemented in Python with Jupyter Notebook and leverages machine learning libraries for training and evaluation.
+This project is implemented in Python with colab Notebook and leverages machine learning libraries for training and evaluation.

 🚀 Features